popovicsandras/extensible-angular-app/checklist.md

 Common errors:
 - When and injection token can not be used from the sdk after a folder rename => do some changes in the package.json and package-lock.json.
 There most be some cache besides, node, nx and angular, which can not be reset, unless this way
+- RouteModule's `{ initialNavigation: 'enabledBlocking' }` had to be disabled since it cause problem with dynamic routing, however this might be needed for SSR.